adewes/mongobean/README.md

 ##Creating and storing documents

 Working with documents is really easy.
-Following our example, you can just create new *Restaurant* object, put data in it (including references to other documents) and save it to the database:
+Following our example, you can just create a new *Restaurant* object, put data in it (including references to other documents) and save it to the database:
 ```python
 restaurant = Restaurant()
 #The document instance can be used like a dict to get and set attributes: